CuboidRaptor/Python-Beetroot/README.rst

 - beetroot.text.dc_weirdify(text) ; Applies a random number of random discord MD effects to each char, making your string look weird in Discord.

+- beetroot.text.blank ; A blank invisible zero-width char for your zero-width needs.

 Compression class:
 ==================